Pinaki82/Tulu-C-IDE/README.md

 Displays the list of text-based scripts/plugins ( `_vimrc`, `.vim`, `*.vim` etc..) in use.

-Note: Vim plugins are essentially text files, though there exist a few shared library based plugins.
+Note: Vim plugins are essentially text files, though there exist a few shared library based complied binary (*.dll, *.so) plugins.

 -----------------------------------